Kenjakou/Project3/README.md

     Earned by defeating enemies.
     Used for placing and upgrading towers.

-    Technologies Used
+Technologies Used:

     Unity: Game engine for development and execution.
     C#: Programming language for game logic.
     UI System: For menus, tower placement, and heads-up display (HUD).
     NavMesh: Unity’s navigation system for enemy pathfinding.
     Particle Effects: For visual enhancements like tower attacks and enemy destruction.

 Project Structure: